 As part of this campaign, we will be working alongside organisations to support people across Scotland access the council tax entitlements they are due.
 We want to ensure that individuals are who are in council tax debt seek specialist advice at their local bureau.

-Our campaign resources page will launch w/c 17th February.
-You will be able download free campaign resources to support you in running your Check to Save campaign events and raise awareness of Council Tax reduction, discounts and exemptions.
+Our campaign resources page is now live.
+You can download free campaign resources to support you in running your Check to Save campaign events and raise awareness of Council Tax reduction, discounts and exemptions.
 If you are a Citizens Advice Bureau, you can order and download campaign materials on BrandBase.

 If you have any questions on the campaign, please contact Emily Liddle, Senior Campaigns Officer: email@example.com